-Auth0, the identity platform for development teams, provides developers and enterprises with the building blocks they need to secure their applications.
+Auth0 is an identity platform for development teams which provides developers and enterprises with the building blocks they need to secure their applications.

-In addition to monitoring historical data to spot trends, it is just as important to use identity information to quickly identify security and performance incidents.
+Identity information can be used to quickly identify security and performance incidents.
 For instance, massive spikes in unsuccessful login attempts could indicate an ongoing credential stuffing attack, one of the most common threats targeting identity systems.

 By configuring thresholds, security teams can set up alerts to notify them when suspicious events take place, allowing them to more quickly respond to security incidents.